Independence Day (1996 film): Plot

-On July 2, 1996, an extraterrestrial mother ship enters Earth's orbit outside the Moon and deploys its flying saucers, each 15 mi in diameter, over major cities worldwide.
+On July 2, 1996, an extraterrestrial mothership, entering Earth's orbit outside the Moon, deploys its flying saucers, each 15 mi in diameter, over major cities worldwide.
 U.S. Marine Captain Steven Hiller and his unit, the Black Knights fighter squadron stationed out of MCAS El Toro, are called back from Independence Day leave; his girlfriend, Jasmine Dubrow, decides to flee Los Angeles with her son, Dylan.
 Retired combat pilot Russell Casse, now an alcoholic single father and crop duster, sees this as vindication of the alien abduction he has been claiming for 10 years.

-In New York City, technician David Levinson decodes a signal embedded within global satellite transmissions, realizing that it is the aliens' countdown for a coordinated attack.
+In New York City, technician David Levinson decodes a signal embedded within global satellite transmissions, realizing it is the aliens' countdown for a coordinated attack.
 Aided by his ex-wife, White House Communications Director Constance Spano, David and his father Julius reach the Oval Office in Washington, D.C. and alert President Thomas Whitmore.

 Whitmore orders evacuations of Los Angeles, New York City, and the District of Columbia, but it is too late.
 Each saucer fires a beam, incinerating every targeted city, killing millions.
-Whitmore, the Levinsons, and a few others barely escape aboard Air Force One while Jasmine, Dylan, and their dog Boomer take shelter in a tunnel's inspection alcove and escape the destruction of Los Angeles.
+Whitmore, Spano, the Levinsons, and a few others barely escape aboard Air Force One while Jasmine and Dylan take shelter in a tunnel's inspection alcove and survive the destruction of Los Angeles.

 On July 3, Earth's military retaliations against the invaders are thwarted by the alien warships' force fields.
-Each saucer launches shielded fighters, devastating the human fighter squadrons and military bases, including Captain Hiller's.
-Hiller lures an enemy fighter into the Grand Canyon before ejecting from his plane, blinding the fighter using his parachute and causing the alien to crash in the Mojave Desert.
-He subdues the downed alien and flags down a convoy of refugees, transporting the alien to Area 51, where Whitmore's plane has landed.
+Each saucer launches shielded fighters, devastating the human fighter squadrons and military bases, including Steven's.
+Steven lures one fighter into the Grand Canyon before ejecting from his plane, blinding the fighter using his parachute and causing it to crash in the Mojave Desert.
+He subdues the downed alien and flags down the convoy of refugees Russell joined with, transporting the alien to Area 51, where Whitmore's plane has landed.